JasonLouie/SBA-320H/README.md

 - Browse & Discover: Explore thousands of titles, including manga, novels, light novels, oneshots, doujin, manhwa, and manhua.

+- Sticky Navbar: The navigation bar is fixed and stays with the user as they scroll.

+- Anchored Footer: The footer is anchored to the bottom of the page, ensuring a professional layout.

 - Detailed Information: View a dedicated page for any title with its summary, genres, score, and other details.

 - User Favorites: Create an account to save and manage a list of your favorite manga.